heggy231/todoMVCJQuery/noteJQuery.md

 // we want to iterate over item in array var data = {todos: [{title: 'First'}, {title: 'Second'}, {title: 'Third'}]};
-// handlebar's for loop over every item
+// handlebar's for loop over every item, use its property key to loop over every itme in todos array
-// put obj inside with # {{#todos}} to end forLoop {{/todos}}
+// put object's property inside with # {{#todos}} to start forLoop {{/todos}} to end forLoop
 <ul> {{#todos}} <li> {{title}} </li> {{/todos}} </ul>

 // we want to iterate over item in array using 'this' keyword
 // update your array with no property but simple array var data = [{title: 'First'}, {title: 'Second'}, {title: 'Third'}];
+// html string that loops over data obj which refering it by using 'this' keyword
+// gets the value of title
-// handlebar's for loop over every item but this time we refer todos as this var htmlTemplate = '<ul> {{#this}} <li> {{title}} </li> {{/this}} </ul>';
+var htmlTemplate = '<ul> {{#this}} <li> {{title}} </li> {{/this}} </ul>';
-var handlebarsTemplate = Handlebars.compile(htmlTemplate);
+// compile into handlebarsTemplate var handlebarsTemplate = Handlebars.compile(htmlTemplate);

-handlebarsTemplate(data);
+// resulting handlebarsTemplate gets the data handlebarsTemplate(data);

 "<ul>  <li> First </li>  <li> Second </li>  <li> Third </li>  </ul>"